HazyResearch/zoology/README.md

 </div>

 Zoology provides machine learning researchers with a simple playground for understanding and testing language model architectures on synthetic tasks.
-This repository can be used to reproduce the results in our paper "Zoology: Measuring and Improving Recall in Efficient Language Models".
+This repository can be used to reproduce the results in our paper *[Zoology: Measuring and Improving Recall in Efficient Language Models](https://arxiv.org/abs/2312.04927)*.

 ---